Wearing of Face Masks Optional

 - CARES Act and Emergency Grants – Muskegon Community College received $1.12 million from the federal government through the Coronavirus Aid, Relief, and Economic Security (CARES) Act Higher Education Emergency Relief Fund.
 This funding provides emergency grants to students whose lives have been disrupted by COVID-19.
 To find out more, click here.

-- Contact Information If you are unsure who to contact, or for any questions about MCC operations while on-site operations are suspended, call (231) 773-9131.
+- Contact Information If you are unsure who to contact, or for any questions about MCC operations while on-site operations are limited, call (231) 773-9131.

-Since March, MCC Planning and Emergency Response Team members have met regularly to plan for and implement any necessary actions surrounding the college’s response to the coronavirus pandemic.
+Since March 2020, MCC COVID Response Team members have met regularly to plan for and implement any necessary actions surrounding the college’s response to the coronavirus pandemic.
 Using public health and CDC guidance, the team makes recommendations to the President’s Cabinet.
 The team is led by Provost/Executive Vice President Dr. John Selmon with representatives from Academic Affairs, Human Resources, Student Success, Physical Plant, Financial Services, Marketing and Communications, Information Technology, Compliance, Nursing, Respiratory Therapy, College Services, Athletics, Institutional Research and Grants, and Strategic Initiatives.